nemishzalavadiya/OnlineParkingSystem/README.md

 # OnlineParkingSystem

-This project is about how to manage parking space around the glob to provide easy facilities to create parking easy
+### This project is illustration of parking management at online platform.
+It has three particular accesser of the system namely,
+   - Admin
+      - caretake and handler of platform
+   - Landlord
+      - owner of parking spaces
+   - user
+      - consumer of the parking space